 Central Post Office

-You have to check out the Central Post Office, not to send letters (though you can really send your letters there), but to visit another wonderful product of French architecture.
+You have to check out the Central Post Office, not to send letters (though you can really send your messages there), but to visit another wonderful product of French architecture.
 It’s not easy to miss.
-Actually, it’s just in front the Notre Dame.
+Actually, it’s just in front of Notre Dame.

 Museum of Ho Chi Minh City